TNL-Project/TNL/Documentation/Tutorials/Meshes/tutorial_Grids.md

 And indexing of vertexes looks as follows:

+TODO: recreate the following figures in latex-tikz probably

 ```
 (0,5)--(1,5)--(2,5)--(3,5)--(4,5)--(5,5)      ( 30)--( 31)--( 32)--( 33)--( 34)--( 35)
   |      |      |      |      |      |          |      |      |      |      |      |